• Skip to primary navigation

 • Heat up a saucepan or frying pan (one that has a lid) over a medium heat, add your oil and fry the onion until soft.

-1 tbsp Rapeseed oil, 1 onion
+1 tablespoon Rapeseed oil, 1 onion

 • Add the garlic and fry for another minute.